By using this site, you agree to the Privacy Policy and Terms of Use.

 Yield

-Makes 8 medium-sized crab cakes, serving 4 as a main course or 6 as appetizers.
+Makes 8 medium crab cakes, serving four as a main or six as appetizers.
+Size affects cooking time; roughly 3 inches wide and 1 inch thick works best.

 Difficulty Level